 Pain medication that may hasten death: Often a terminally ill, suffering patient may require dosages of pain medication that impair respiration or have other effects that may hasten death.
 It is generally held by most professional societies, and supported in court decisions, that this is justifiable, as long as the primary intent is to relieve suffering.

 The ethics of assisted death continue to be debated.
 Some often argue that physician-assisted dying is ethical on the grounds that it may be a rational choice for a person who is choosing to die to escape unbearable suffering.
 Furthermore, the physician’s duty to alleviate suffering may, at times, justify the act of providing assistance with dying.
 These arguments rely a great deal on the notion of individual autonomy, recognizing the right of competent people to chose for themselves the course of their life, including how it will end.

-Others have often argued that assisted death is unethical because it runs directly counter to the traditional duty of the physician to preserve life.
+Others have often argued that physician aid in dying is unethical because it runs directly counter to the traditional duty of the physician to preserve life.
 Furthermore, many argue if hastened death were legal, abuses would take place.
-For example, many opponents falsely claim the poor or elderly might be covertly pressured to chose assisted dying over more complex and expensive palliative care options.
-Oregon’s law went into effect in 1997 and Washington’s in 2009, and throughout the laws’ history, there’s never been a case of coercion or undue influence related to the Death with Dignity Act.
+For example, many opponents falsely claim the poor or elderly might be covertly pressured to choose physician-assisted dying over more complex and expensive palliative care options.
+Oregon’s law went into effect in 1997 and Washington’s in 2009, and throughout the laws’ history, there has never been a documented case of coercion or undue influence related to the Death with Dignity Act.
 Not one.

 Those who argue Death with Dignity Acts are ethically justifiable offer the following arguments:

 Respect for autonomy: Decisions about time and circumstances around death are very personal.
 Every competent person should have right to choose death.